QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/jacobi.md

 ## Using a table

-We are solving the system saw previously using **Jacobi** method.
+We are solving the system saw previously using the **Jacobi** method.

 * $x_{n+1}(x, y, z) = \frac{12 - 2 * y - 2 * z}{4}$
 * $y_{n+1}(x, y, z) = \frac{-9 - 2 * x - 7 * z}{10}$
 * $z_{n+1}(x,y,z) = \frac{-20 - 2 * x - 7 * y}{21}$

-We are using a vector a zeros as the default value but I think in some cases you can start with something else.
+We are using a vector of zeros as the default value, but I think in some cases you can start with something else.
 As we got 3 variables, our starting point is $X = (0,0,0)$.

 | var | i=0 | i=1 | i=2 | ... | $i\ge41$ |
 | ------ | ------ | ------ | ------ | ------ | ------ |